benjoycect/benjoycect.github.io/_posts/DRAFT 2020-07-04-fourth-revisited.md

 Early adulthood was when things started to shift.
 In 2014 a night of extreme sadness and bad decision making led to a Fourth that I reflect on and regret.
 That day was an inflection point for me.
 After that night I started to explore my mental health and terrible parts of my personality.
 I hope to write about that journey.
 I hope that I can share what I've learned with our child.

 This Fourth is another I think I'll remember forever.
-The
+The killing of George Floyd just